jlipinski3/fbslideshow/README.md

 -Facebook gallery takes in the album id.
 You must ensure you have client secret and all that good stuff already.
 The script will create a cache file of the generated json and save the file in the same directory with the albumid.json as the filename.

 -Security camera view is set up to take the "?camera" url param as the subdirectory where the security camera jpgs are uploaded.
 The directory structure will be "/scriptdir/cameradir/photosandvideos/".
 Because the wansview security camera uses an "ARCYYYYMMDDHHMMSS.jpg", this has been coded for that.
 There are also .mp4s that are the same format but one second later ("ARCYYYYMMDDHHMM[SS+1].mp4").
-This where the "View Video" link comes into play, after verifying the corresponding video file exists.
+This is where the "View Video" link comes into play, after verifying the corresponding video file exists.

+-Note: if using this to display security camera footage, the photos and video will take up a lot of space, so be smart and run an automated job (cron or similar) to purge old ones as they accumulate.

 Also see here for wansview security camera web app: http://freshed.com/wickles